finnbear/rustrict/README.md

 ## Comparison

 To compare filters, the first 100,000 items of [this list](https://raw.githubusercontent.com/vzhou842/profanity-check/master/profanity_check/data/clean_data.csv) is used as a dataset.
 Positive accuracy is the percentage of profanity detected as profanity.
-Negative accuracy is the percentage of clean text not detected as clean.
+Negative accuracy is the percentage of clean text detected as clean.

 | Crate | Accuracy | Positive Accuracy | Negative Accuracy | Time |
 |-------|----------|-------------------|-------------------|------|